jagerber48/sciform/docs/source/examples.rst

 >>> print(add_units(num_str, "Hz"))
 1.2300(45)e+08 Hz

-Note that the utility function has been written to preserve the :class:`FormattedNumber` structure of the input so that the output numbers with units can be still be e.g. converted to LaTeX:
+The utility function has been written to preserve the :class:`FormattedNumber` structure of the input so that the output numbers with units can be still be e.g. converted to LaTeX: